Grab and Go Snacks for Busy Athletes and Families

 Chilled grab and go snacks

-Chilled snacks, such as yogurt, cheese, string cheese, cottage cheese, hummus, pudding cup and hard-boiled eggs, are a great option for those who have access to a fridge, cooler or lunch bag with ice packs.
+Chilled snacks, like yogurt, cheese, string cheese, cottage cheese, hummus, pudding cup and hard-boiled eggs, when you can plan ahead and have access to a fridge, cooler or lunch bag with ice packs.

-Pair these with carbohydrates like crackers, pretzels, fruit.
+Pair these with some of the shelf stable snack options like crackers, pretzels, and dried fruit.

 Homemade grab and go snacks